2018 Southern Syria offensive: Aftermath

-By mid-August 2018, Russia set up four Russian military police-manned posts along the Bravo line of the buffer zone in the Golan Heights, with two more planned.
+By mid-August 2018, Russia set up four Russian military police-guarded posts along the Bravo line of the buffer zone in the Golan Heights, with two more planned.

 Groups that reconciled with the Syrian government "turned over [their] heavy weapons", but they retained their "light weapons."

 In December 2018 SAA forces allegedly seized United States-made weapons in Daraa after local citizens informed the army of weapons caches left behind by the rebels, with Sputnik News releasing footage.

 On 1 March 2020, the March 2020 Daraa clashes begin.